9. Punishment values and BLPs¶

 Existence of Optimum

-If and are bounded then there exists an optimal solution of (2), , such that and .
+are bounded then there exists an optimal solution of (2),

 Assume that we are solving the minimization problem in (2).
 We employ a well-known deterministic global optimization algorithm known as branch-and-bound (BNB).
 First, a relaxation of the bilinear program is solved.
 Typically, this is done by solving inexpensive LPs.
 [CM2009] The solution of the relaxed problem yields a lower bound on the globally optimal solution which is a convex lower envelope.
 The relaxation is then iteratively refined, by refining the domain (feasible sets) and successively eliminating dominated local optima.
 (This is also a common method in solving integer linear programs.)
 An upper bound estimate of the optima can be found by using local nonlinear solvers (e.g. SNOPT and IPOPT) over each branch.
 Thus we have successively improved branching partitions of the domain (i.e. branching) and lower- and upper-bounding estimates (i.e. bounding) of the -global optimum.